Kathryn Dennis Has Always Been Straight With 'Southern Charm' Fans

 At that time she didn’t clap back on Instagram, but she shared with Inquisitr that she had been dealing with repeated outbreaks of hives and a rash, and her dermatologist had put her on a few rounds of steroids after antihistimines didn’t do the trick, causing her face to look “puffy” and spurring some weight gain.

-Like most natural redheads, Dennis’ skin is sensitive in general and reacts poorly to the sun.
+Like most natural redheads, Dennis’s skin is sensitive in general and reacts poorly to the sun.
 Medical Xpress confirms that redheads are more sensitive than most to the sun’s powerful rays and heat in general.